Google Analytics is a free tool, provided by Google, which allows you to measure the traffic to your website – and so much more!

 - If they are on a mobile device, tablet or desktop

 To name but a few!
-We recommend spending a couple of hours to go through each section and using the help icons to work out what may be useful to your business.
+We recommend spending a couple of hours going through each section and using the help icons to work out what may be useful to your business.

 Under the All Traffic > Overview section you can see the data for each channel.
 If you want to dig further you can look under Referrals to see which other websites are sending people to your website.
 If you’re doing content and copywriting like guest posting, this is a great spot to keep an eye on.

-Under acquisition, you can also assess how your Google Ads campaigns are doing if you are utilising this form of online advertising.
-Plus, there are a few other sections which you may want to delve into if you want to dig deeper into social media traffic and such.
+Under the acquisition menu, you can also assess how your Google Ads campaigns are doing if you are utilising this form of online advertising.
+Plus, there are a few other sections that you may want to delve into if you want to dig deeper into social media traffic and such.

 This section is all about what people are looking at on your website and how they are interacting with it.
 From finding out the most viewed pages and landing pages to how fast pages’ load – it’s all about the behaviour of your users.